 You may not hear of commercial bus accidents very often, but that doesn’t mean they don’t happen in our area almost every day.
-In 2014 alone, there were 493 commercial buses involved in traffic crashes in Pennsylvania, five of which were deadly and 340 of which resulted in injury to occupants.

-Commercial bus accidents are frightening and traumatic for those involved, since occupants trust public transportation to get them to their destination safely.
+Commercial bus accidents are frightening and traumatic for those involved since occupants trust public transportation to get them to their destination safely.
 They are not anticipating the driver being intoxicated, striking another vehicle, or being otherwise incapable of driving a busload of occupants while on duty.
 Sadly, it only takes one person to make a mistake to put dozens of passengers at risk.

 Schedule a Free Consultation With a Philadelphia Bus Accident Lawyer

 Ciccarelli Law Offices is available to take your call and give you a free case evaluation after being injured in a bus crash.
-Our Philadelphia bus accident attorneys have decades of combined experience.
+Our Philadelphia accident attorneys have decades of combined experience.
 We work on a contingency fee basis, which means you don’t pay a fee unless we win your case.
 Call our Philadelphia office today to schedule your free case evaluation at (215) 228-0100.
 You can also fill out an online contact form, to tell us about your case.

-Causes of Bus Accidents
+Causes of Philadelphia Bus Accidents

 Just as with auto accidents, driver inattention, distraction, and negligence can cause commercial bus accidents.
 Even though bus drivers accept the responsibility of transporting hundreds of people around the city per day, it doesn’t make them perfect.
 Sometimes drivers make mistakes – and they can be deadly.

-What To Do If You’re Injured in a Bus Accident
+What To Do If You’re Injured in a Bus Accident In Philadelphia

 If you were onboard a commercial bus during an accident or were a pedestrian struck by a commercial bus, you have the rights to claim compensation for injuries, medical bills, and pain and suffering.
 Bus accidents present unique insurance claim situations because, unlike regular passenger vehicle crashes, government entities often operate buses.